yukiakai212/SJT.js/README.md

 ## ⚠ Limitations

-* Works best on uniform arrays (e.g., consistent object structure)
+* The structure must be uniform across all entries
 * Does not handle mixed schemas or optional fields (by design)

 ---